teamdeeson/d9-quickstart/README.md

 ```

 Note that this method is up to 33% faster than the drush method `pv database_export_filename.sql | drush @docker sql-cli`

-# Dependencies

-Our Docker proxy should be installed and running.
-See here for installation notes: https://bitbucket.org/deesongroup6346/d4d-traefik-proxy

 # Known issues